 Tired of that monthly waxing affair?
-Banish the muff semi-permanently!
+Banish the muff semi-permanently with guaranteed results!

 - Provides you with a semi-permanent hair reduction solution